 Instructors: Instructors will normally be considered for promotion to Senior Instructor after a period of seven years of continuous appointment at greater than 50% time.
 Up to three years credit towards promotion, based on previous academic service, may be awarded at the time of initial appointment.
 Promotion after seven years is not mandatory, nor is it a right.
-The criteria used to evaluate an instructor for promotion to senior instructors will the same criteria as used for annual merit evaluation.
+The criteria used to evaluate an instructor for promotion to senior instructor will the same criteria as used for annual merit evaluation.
 Instructors promoted to senior instructors will be expected to have achieved a level of accomplishment sufficient to be judged as demonstrating excellence in teaching, and meritorious or excellent levels of accomplishment in the other areas defined by the workload definition.
-Instructors promoted to Senior Instructor continue to be considered "at-will" employees as defined by Colorado Statute and University policy.

 Clinical Faculty: Promotions are governed by the rules of the units using these titles